eelwk/genai-workshop/README.md

 - Copy .env.template file and rename to .env
 - Add your keys / values to the .env file
-- create pinecone index named `test-index`
+- create pinecone index named `test-index` with 1536 dimensions
 - run program with this command:

   `python main.py`